Flood Resilience Measurement for Communities

 The Zurich Flood Resilience Alliance Measurement Framework: In 2013 the Z Zurich Foundation initiated a global alliance of partners to… Read More

-This year’s Global Platform for Disaster Risk Reduction calls for locally-led, inclusive action to prevent disasters and boost resilience for… Read More
+This year’s Global Platform for Disaster Risk Reduction calls for locally-led, inclusive action to prevent disasters and boost resilience for all… Read More

 In 2015, Concern applied to join the Zurich Flood Resilience Alliance and received funding to start a new project to… Read More